Introduction

 - Squeeze fresh lemon juice onto a cotton swab or toothbrush.

-- Apply the juice to the corroded areas and allow it to sit for a few minutes.
+- Apply the juice to the corroded areas and let it sit for a few minutes.

-- Scrub the corrosion gently, then clean the area with a damp cloth.
+- Gently scrub the corrosion, then wipe the area with a damp cloth.

 - Ensure the compartment is dry before reinserting the batteries.